tedtb23/Car-Wash-Simulation/README.md

 # Car-Wash-Simulation
-Simple car wash simulation of a car wash with a flexible pricing structure that determines which car to wash next based on a car's chosen price.
+Simple simulation of a car wash with a flexible pricing structure that determines which car to wash next based on a car's chosen price.

 Format the input file as arrivalTime(int) price(float).
 For example, an input file could look like...